Islam in Austria: History

 In October 2017, the Austrian government passed a law named the "Prohibition on the Covering of the Face."
 The law was introduced by the center-left Chancellor Christian Kern.
 Anyone wearing clothes that obscure their face in public is liable to a fine of €150 and must remove the offending garment "on the spot" if ordered by police.
 Many activists and experts labeled the law Islamophobic arguing that it discriminated against Muslim women who wore religious face veils.
 Among the opponents of the law were President Alexander Van der Bellen, Georgetown University senior research fellow Farid Hafez, and Austrian Islamic Religious Authority spokeswoman Carla Amina Baghajati.
 Face veils in Austria are rare, with about 100-150 Muslim women wearing some type of face covering.
 Prior to the passing of the ban, thousands of people protested in Vienna in January 2017 to express opposition to the law.
-However, in European countries, that have introduced similar laws, the bans were upheld by the European court of human rights (ECHR).
+However, in European countries, that have introduced similar laws, the bans were upheld by the European Court of Human Rights (ECHR).

 In 2018, chancellor Sebastian Kurz announced that Austria would close seven mosques and deport 40 imams paid by Turkey through the Diyanet organisation as measures to thwart political Islam.
-In the announcement parallel societies, islamism and radicalisation were stated to have no place in Austrian society.
+In the announcement parallel societies, Islamism and radicalisation were stated to have no place in Austrian society.

-In October 2018, Austria banned headscarves for children in Kindergarten.
+In October 2018, Austria banned headscarves for children in kindergarten.
 The ban was motivated by protecting children from family pressure to wear the headscarf.
-According to an Austrian teacher's union, a ban for pupils aged up to 14 years should be considered as that is the religious legal age (German: religionsmündig).
+According to an Austrian teachers' union, a ban for pupils aged up to 14 years should be considered as that is the religious legal age (German: religionsmündig).

-In March 2019, cabinet announced that it aims to create a new institution, which should from 2020 monitor and document activities regarding political Islam in the country.
+In March 2019, the cabinet announced that it aims to create a new institution, which should from 2020 monitor and document activities regarding political Islam in the country.
 Citing studies which show that a significant number of Austrian Muslims hold anti-western and antisemitic views, Kurz said that it would be necessary to monitor mosques, clubs, ideology and social media contributions in context with fundamental Islam in order to protect the liberal, democratic and secular society.
-The organisation should get a similar role on islamic extremism as the Documentation Centre of Austrian Resistance (DÖW) has on right wing extremism, according to the cabinet.
-Leading figures form the DÖW have principally welcomed the government's plan and confirmed that there is a need to take a closer look at the dangers of political Islam.
+The organisation should get a similar role on Islamic extremism as the Documentation Centre of Austrian Resistance (DÖW) has on right-wing extremism, according to the cabinet.
+Leading figures from the DÖW have principally welcomed the government's plan and confirmed that there is a need to take a closer look at the dangers of political Islam.